I suffered from a learning disability going through school as a child, but yet, I still managed to retire from full-time work at 35.

 Apparently, my inability to learn as fast as my classmates meant that I was disabled.
 The extra time I needed to process information and complete my work meant that I was inferior to everyone else who learned at normal speeds.
 Clearly, there was something wrong with me.

 But yet, even through that so-called disability, I managed to graduate high school and college, earn a consistent income, put that income to work for me, control my lifestyle and quit the rat race early in life.

-Fuck some “disability”.
+The heck with some “disability”.

 Financial independence is a mindset, not an IQ.
 Those who put their minds to achieving financial freedom have the best shot at it.
 If you don’t want it, or half-ass it, no amount of intellect will pick up the slack.

 The fact is you don’t need to be the smartest person around to accomplish amazing goals along your wealth-building timeline.
 Being the sharpest knife in the drawer isn’t required.